 Announcements about Foundation-organized convenings are sent to community partners, current and past grantees and colleagues who work or have an expertise in the convening topic.
 From time to time, space may limit how many people can attend the convening which means the announcements are sent based on the Foundation’s Program and Neighborhood Engagement teams’ guidance.
 When possible, materials will be posted on the Foundation’s website after the convenings.

 The Foundation relocated its global headquarters on July 16, 2018 from the Historic Third Ward to the Harambee neighborhood, located in the heart of Milwaukee.
-The Foundation made this groundbreaking decision in 2016 in order to better understand the issues and directly engage communities it supports.
+The Foundation made this groundbreaking decision two years earlier, in 2016 in order to better understand the issues and directly engage with the communities it supports.

 The Foundation has been planting its roots by participating in neighborhood events, including:

 Juneteenth Day; Dr. Martin Luther King, Jr. Elementary School Back to School Welcome; Chat with Bader Philanthropies – Conversations with Harambee Residents; Neighborhood BBQ with Bader Philanthropies and an Annual Community Clean-Up.
 In response to discussions with neighbors,